 The Company through its subsidiary SecurityNational Mortgage, has a line of credit with U.S Bank.
 This agreement with the bank allows SecurityNational Mortgage to borrow up to \$100,000,000 for the sole purpose of funding mortgage loans.
-The agreement charges interest at the 1-Month LIBOR rate plus 2.0% and matures on June 4, 2022.
+The agreement charges interest at 2.10% plus the greater of (i) 0%, and (ii) the one-month forward-looking term rate based on SOFR and matures on June 2, 2023.